elefevre/elements-of-unit-testing-style/README.md

         }
     }

-Like wrappers, your builder classes should so simple that testing should not be necessary.
+Like wrappers, your builder classes should so simple that testing is not necessary.

 Do not assume that the system is in a useable state